-Hot meals are provided by Caterlink Ltd; they conform to the new government healthy standards and cost £2.05 a day.
+Hot meals are cooked on site and are provided by CH and CO Group; meals conform to the government healthy standards and cost £2.30 a day.
+School lunches should be paid for in advance or on the day.

 Facilities are also provided for children to eat a packed lunch.
 We encourage parents to ensure that packed lunches are healthy and wholesome.
 More information is available from the school office.

 Children may bring fruit for break times.
-We do not allow children to bring sweets or crisps into school.
+Crisps are allowed in packed lunches but we do not allow children to bring sweets for their snack or lunch.

 Free School Meals

-You do not need to take up the entitlement if you or your son or daughter would prefer not to have school meals, but having registered means that we will have an additional £935 per annum, per registered pupil, in the school’s budget.
+Some children in Key Stage 2 are also entitled to Free School Meals.
+You do not need to take up the entitlement if you or your son or daughter would prefer not to have school meals, but having registered means that we will have additional money, per registered pupil, in the school’s budget.

 To be eligible for free school meals the child’s family must be in receipt of one of the following benefits.